 The categorisations below are indicative only and should not be applied mechanistically.
-Courts should take care to ensure the categorisation is appropriate for the specific weapon.
+Courts should take care to ensure the categorisation is appropriate for the specific weapon by moving up or down a category where necessary.
 Where the weapon or ammunition does not fall squarely in one category, the court may need to adjust the starting point in STEP TWO.